MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 This will tell Azure to add a meaningful description to the newly created resource.

-3 - Next ... in the web app resource section of the ARM template (gab2019.json), **Add the Cognitive Services access keys in the web application configuration**
+3 - **Add the Cognitive Services access keys in the web application configuration**

+Next ... in the web app resource section of the ARM template (gab2019.json).

 [ADD CHANGES TO AUTOMATICALLY INCLUDE THE COGNITIVE SERVICES KEYS IN THE WEB APP CONFIG]

 This will set the keys to access Cognitive Services into our MVC Web App (just like we do with the storage account)

+4 - **Add the parameter value for Cognitive Services**

-4 - Next ... in the parameters array of the ARM templte parameter file (gab2019.parameters.json),  **Add the parameter value for Cognitive Services**
+Next ... in the parameters array of the ARM templte parameter file (gab2019.parameters.json).

 ```json
 "csVisionName": {